Jack Sock: 2018: Wimbledon, US Open & Tour Finals doubles titles

-During the American Summer, Jack Sock once again lost in the first round at both the Roger's Cup and Western and Southern Open.
-This was followed by a second-round exit to Nikoloz Basilashvili at the U.S. Open in singles.
-Continuing his partnership with Mike Bryan, he achieved his first US Open Men's Doubles trophy, defeating Łukasz Kubot and Marcelo Melo in straight sets.
+During the American Summer, Jack Sock once again lost in the first round at both the Roger's Cup and 2018 Western & Southern Open.
+This was followed by a second-round exit to Nikoloz Basilashvili at the US Open singles.
+Continuing his partnership with Mike Bryan, he achieved his first US Open Men's doubles trophy, defeating Łukasz Kubot and Marcelo Melo in straight sets.